-Survey accuracy is the extent to which a survey result represents the attribute being measured in the group of interest or population.
-Determining how accurate the data captured by a survey reflects the entire population requires computing the confidence interval and the confidence level.
+Survey accuracy is the extent to which a questionnaire result represents the attribute being measured in the group of interest or population.
+To determine how accurate are the data captured by a questionnaire and how much reflect the entire population, requires computing the confidence interval and the confidence level.

-The confidence interval (also known as the “Margin of Error” or simply "Error") is usually expressed as a plus or minus percentage, e.g., “+/- 5%”, which indicates that the survey mean score likely deviates from the population mean for that attribute by less than 5%.
-For example, if 30% of the respondents pick a certain choice on the survey and you have a margin of error of 5%, you can be "sure" that between 25% (30% minus 5%) and 35% (30% plus 5%) of the entire population would pick the same answer.
+The confidence interval (also known as the “Margin of Error” or simply "Error") is usually expressed as a plus or minus percentage, e.g., “+/- 5%”, which indicates that the questionnaire means score likely deviates from the population mean for that attribute by less than 5%.
+For example, if 30% of the respondents pick a certain choice on the questionnaire and you have a margin of error of 5%, you can be "sure" that between 25% (30% minus 5%) and 35% (30% plus 5%) of the entire population would pick the same answer.

 How sure can you be?
 This is what the confidence level (Also known as "Confidence") tells you.
 It’s listed as a percentage and tells you how certain you can be of your results.

-For example, a confidence level of 95% means that if you conducted your survey 100 times, you would come up with the same results 95% of the time.
-Most survey research uses a 95% confidence level since this strikes an optimal balance between accuracy and cost.
-Which is why we seldom hear the confidence level presented.
+For example, a confidence level of 95% means that if you conducted your questionnaire 100 times, you would come up with the same results 95% of the time.
+Most questionnaire research uses a 95% confidence level since this strikes an optimal balance between accuracy and cost.
+This is why we seldom hear the confidence level presented.
 In some circumstances, we might use a higher confidence level (say, 99%) or a lower one (say, 90%).

-- Try to reduce bias in responses – if your survey includes sensitive questions, be aware that respondents may answer in a way that ends up under-reporting or over-reporting the issue, for example bullying, domestic violence or alcohol use.
-Try to frame the survey and the questions in a non-threatening way so as to encourage respondents to be honest.
+- Try to reduce bias in responses.
+If your questionnaire includes sensitive questions, be aware that respondents may answer in a way that ends up under-reporting or over-reporting the issue, for example, bullying, domestic violence, or alcohol use.
+Try to frame the questionnaire and the questions in a non-threatening way so as to encourage respondents to be honest.
 Anonymity can help respondents feel safe to express their true opinion.

-- Improving the response rate – having a low response rate to the survey can significantly affect the validity and reliability of the responses and analysis.
-Make the survey interesting to respondents (why not try adding our scratch card or slot machine to add some fun!) and take care with the layout and presentation to make it appealing.
+- Improving the response rate.
+Having a low response rate to the questionnaire can significantly affect the validity and reliability of the responses and analysis.
+Make the questionnaire interesting to respondents (why not try adding our scratch card or slot machine to add some fun!) and take care of the layout and presentation to make it appealing.
 Find other ideas here to increase response rate.